Graskop, South Africa: What to pack, what to wear, and when to go [2023]

 • Voltage step down adapter

-A plug adapter that supports outlet types C, M and N. Be sure to get the right kind.
-The vast majority of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types C, M and N. It's important that you find the right kind.
+Many adapters available online are just plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
 This one is sufficent for most countries.

 • Power bank for devices